microsoft/vscode-asa/SWIFT-Private-Preview.md

 ## Setting up your Azure Stream Analytics Job
-1. [Install VSCode and ASA Tools extension](https://learn.microsoft.com/en-us/azure/stream-analytics/quick-create-visual-studio-code#prerequisites) if you haven’t done so already.
+1. [Install VS Code and ASA Tools extension](https://learn.microsoft.com/en-us/azure/stream-analytics/quick-create-visual-studio-code#prerequisites) if you haven’t done so already.
+You need to install **ASA Tools extenion of version 1.4.3 or later** to use SWIFT private preview feature.

-2. Create your job in [VS Code](https://learn.microsoft.com/en-us/azure/stream-analytics/quick-create-visual-studio-code) as you would any other ASA job.
+2. Create your job in [VS Code](https://learn.microsoft.com/en-us/azure/stream-analytics/quick-create-visual-studio-code) as you would do for any other ASA job.

     ---